 At the end of the day I have to take a look at the performance in relation to my needs that are unblocking and securing my mobile devices when using Wi-Fi networks.
 Hide My Ass performs as expected and allows me to access US outside of the US without any lack at all.
 The ability to test servers and ping times is fantastic and takes the effort out of setting up an efficient VPN connection.
 The native apps behave just the same on Windows and OS X, and the purist can use the manual settings if they like.
 Best of both worlds if you ask me – and that is the end of this Hide My Ass Review.
 If you want to know more about Hide My Ass you can check them out here.

-You can also read a Hide My Ass VPN review here
+You can also read a Unlocator review here